The 3DS Requestor performs three processes during an authentication:

 Process 1: Initialise Authentication¶

-In this step the 3DS web adapter collects the information that the cardholder has entered, at the front end, and passes it to the 3DS Requestor, at the back end.
+In this step the 3DS web adapter collects the information that the cardholder has entered at the front end and passes it to the 3DS Requestor at the back end.
 The 3DS Requestor then passes all the information required by 3DS2 to ActiveServer to start the authentication.

 initialise authentication message to the 3DS Requestor.
-The

 The 3DS Requestor receives the

-initialise authentication message, formats it according to the 3DS Server API, and sends it to the 3DS Server by calling:
+initialise authentication message, formats it according to the ActiveServer API, and generates and adds a unique 3DS Requestor transaction ID (

 When ActiveServer receives the

-The 3DS Server and the ACS automatically collect the browser information, and this process is NOT part of the 3DS Requestor.
+ActiveServer and the ACS automatically collect the browser information, and this process is NOT part of the 3DS Requestor.

 Process 2: Execute Authentication¶

 There are two main authentication flows in 3DS2, frictionless flow and challenge flow.

 - Frictionless flow - initiates a 3D Secure authentication flow, which consists of the AReq/ARes authentication messages.
-If the ACS determines the transaction is low risk, based on the information provided, authentication is approved immediately.
+If the ACS determines the transaction is low risk based on the information provided, authentication is approved immediately.